Chien de race husky sibérien au pelage blanc, portant un collier rouge, avec des yeux vairons — un bleu et un ambre — sur fond de neige.

 Dogs have less sharp vision than we do:

-• This means that an object that a human can see clearly at 75 meters, a dog will only see well at about 20 meters.
+• This means that an object that a human can clearly see from 75 meters away, a dog will only be able to see clearly from about 20 meters away.

-But on the other hand, their peripheral vision is wider (up to 240° ) and their sensitivity to movement is excellent, which makes them very effective at spotting movement at a distance.
+But in return, their peripheral vision is wider (up to 240° ) and their sensitivity to movement is excellent, making them very effective at detecting movements at a distance.

 And in the dark?